 1886: Grand Rapids School Furniture Company founded.

-1899: Grand Rapids School Furniture Company merges with eighteen other school, church, and seating manufacturers to form the American School Furniture Company, headquartered in New York.
+1899: Grand Rapids School Furniture Company merges with eighteen other schools, churches, and seating manufacturers to form the American School Furniture Company, headquartered in New York.

 1906: Name changed to American Seating Company; offices move from New York to Chicago.